Welcome spider fans!

 They each have their own personalities just like humans, and they each live differently, eat differently and even mate differently!
 If you are just as fascinated about them as I am, then why not join me on my journey of spider discovery?
 Maybe you’d like to have one of my originals on your wall?
 It would definitely be a talking point with your friends and family!

-Keep an eye out for my new paintings, and subscribe to my newsletter to be updated with my latest news which includes paintings for sale, and information about my classes and exhibitions.
+Keep an eye out for my new paintings, and subscribe to my newsletter to be updated with my latest news which includes paintings for sale, exhibitions, and special offers.